Health: Symptoms, Causes, and Treatments of Fibromyalgia

 An estimated 3-6 million Americans suffer from fibromyalgia with the majority (86%) of which are women, usually between the ages of 34 and 56.
 Other symptoms include general fatigue and stiffness, insomnia and sleep disorders, anxiety, depression, mood swings, allergies, carpet tunnel syndrome, headaches, irritable bowel syndrome, dizziness, and exercise intolerance (Source: Alternative Medicine – The Definitive Guide).

 Due to the misconception in the medical community that fibromyalgia is caused by deconditioning – muscles becoming weak due to inactivity – this can cause an extra burden on the patient who understands the pain is not caused from “weak” muscles.
 In fact, most fibromyalgia sufferers were highly active individuals and tend to be overachievers, when the condition struck.
+For chronic pain, you may use CBD oil for pain relief!

 There are many possible trigger events or causes that have been found in the onset of FMS, which includes viral and bacterial infections, trauma such as an assault or auto accident, chemical and food sensitivities, chronic stress, hormonal imbalances, mercury toxicity from dental amalgam fillings, breast implants, and irregularities in muscle metabolism.
 (Source: Alternative Medicine – The Definitive Guide).